hobbit-project/odin/README.md

 CMD java -cp odin.jar org.hobbit.core.run.ComponentStarter org.hobbit.odin.odintaskgenerator.X

 where X is the name of the corresponding ODIN component.
+This docker file tells:
+* that the image extends a container in which a Java program can be run,
+* that the generated jar file should be copied to the /odin/ directory,
+* that this directory is our working directory and
+* that it should execute the ComponentStarter that will load our component X

 If the user wants to create docker image for OdinDataGenerator, he/she must use the following commands: